sidmlv43/restful-reads-api-testing/readme.md

 UserPool.release(user)
 ```

-A user can only belong to one active test at a time.

-This dramatically reduces the chance of parallel tests interfering with one another through:

-- Cart state
-- Addresses
-- Orders
-- Ratings
-- User-specific resources

-It also allows the framework to scale far beyond the original "one admin, one customer" design without changing test code.
+This provides dramatically better isolation for parallel execution.

 ---

 ## SessionManager

-Session state is managed through:
+Session state is stored as:

 ```java
 ThreadLocal<User>
 ```

-instead of:
+rather than:

 ```java
 ThreadLocal<String>
 ```

-The active session now stores the entire authenticated user rather than only a JWT token.

-That gives the framework access to:
+The currently executing thread has access to:

 - Email
 - Password
-- Token
+- JWT Token
-- UserType
+- User Type

-for the currently executing thread.

-The switch became necessary once UserPool-based execution was introduced.
+This became necessary once the framework evolved from token sharing to user leasing.

-Without ThreadLocal, parallel execution would leak session data between worker threads.
+Without ThreadLocal, parallel execution would leak user sessions across threads.

-This isn't defensive over-engineering anymore.
-It's load-bearing infrastructure.

 ---